Chapter 13.20

 13.20.010 Purpose.

-This chapter is enacted for the protection of health, life, resources, and property through prevention and control of unauthorized discharges into watercourses, pursuant to a Federal mandate under (i) what is commonly referred to as the Clean Water Act (33 U.S.C.
-1251 et seq.) and in accord with (ii) the California Water Code, Division 7 (entitled “Water Quality” – Section 13020 et seq. and commonly referred to as the “Porter-Cologne Water Quality Control Act”), and (iii) the City’s National Pollution Discharge Elimination System (NPDES) permit issued by the California Regional Water Quality Control Board, San Francisco Bay Region.
+This chapter is enacted for the protection of health, life, resources, and property through prevention and control of unauthorized discharges into watercourses, pursuant to a Federal mandate under (a) what is commonly referred to as the Clean Water Act (33 U.S.C.
+1251 et seq.) and in accord with (b) the California Water Code, Division 7 (entitled “Water Quality” – Section 13020 et seq. and commonly referred to as the “Porter-Cologne Water Quality Control Act”), and (c) the Municipal Regional Stormwater National Pollution Discharge Elimination System (NPDES) Permit (MRP) issued by the California Regional Water Quality Control Board, San Francisco Bay Region, under which the City is a permittee.
 The primary goal of this chapter is the cleanup of stormwater pollution from urban runoff that flows to creeks and channels, eventually discharging into the South San Francisco Bay.
 (Ord.
-1655 § 1, 4-26-94.
-Formerly § 24-1).
+2072 § 1, 10-22-24).

 13.20.020 Definitions.

-For the purposes of this chapter, the following words and phrases shall have the meanings ascribed to them by this section, unless the context or the provision clearly requires otherwise.
+For the purposes of this article, the following words and phrases shall have the meanings ascribed to them by this section, unless the context or the provision clearly requires otherwise:

 (a) Reserved for future use.